Modeling Interface

 • Menu bar:Parent-child relationship, Delete, Rename, Focus, Create New folder, Reverse selection, Add to Knowledge Base.

-# Right click on the feature panel feature
+# Right click on the feature of feature panel

 Right-click on a feature in the feature panel to bring up a list of shortcut functions.